Self-similar real trees defined as fixed-points and their geometric properties: Settings and preliminaries

-Informally, equation \eqref{fix:tree} says the following: Starting with $K$ independent copies of (isometry classes) of spaces distributed according to $\aleph$, the space obtained by the operation described in points i) -- v) based on an independent vector $(\cR, \cS)$ with distribution $\tau$ again has distribution $\aleph$.
-Therefore, we refer to \eqref{fix:tree} as a stochastic fixed-point equation at the level of compact rooted measured metric spaces.
-Note that, while we have introduced the map $\Psi$ for distributions on the space of $\GHP$-isometry classes of spaces, in the same way, $\Psi$ can be defined relying on $\GP$-isometry classes, and we will occasionally use $\Psi$ in this sense.
+We refer to \eqref{fix:tree} as a stochastic fixed point equation at the level of compact rooted measured metric spaces.
+Note that, while we have introduced the map $\Psi$ for distributions on the space of $\GHP$-isometry classes of spaces, in the same way, one can define $\Psi$ relying on $\GP$-isometry classes, and we will occasionally use $\Psi$ in this sense.

-\begin{rem}Our aim is to study tree-like structures, but we emphasize the fact that, while the decomposition leading to \eqref{fix:tree} is clearly tree-like, it is not true that any distribution $\aleph$ on $\bbK^{\GHP}$ that satisfies \eqref{fix:tree} charges only tree-like structures.
-In fact, there are distributions that are fixed-points and whose metric components are with probability one not real trees (see Proposition~\ref{prop:counter_ex}).
-It is however true that the support of the mass measure of such fixed-points is almost surely a real tree (this follows from our main result Theorem \ref{thm:treeuniq}). \end{rem}

-Given $K$, $\Gamma$ and $(\cR,\cS)$, not every $\alpha$ is admissible for \eqref{fix:tree} to have non-trivial solutions.
-The parameter $\alpha$ is chosen as the unique value such that the depth of a point sampled according to $\mu$ has finite mean, see the discussion of \eqref{fix:Y} below.
+Given $\Gamma$ and $\tau$, not every $\alpha$ is admissible for \eqref{fix:tree} to have non-trivial solutions.
+The parameter $\alpha$ is chosen as the unique value such that the height of an independent point sampled according to $\mu$ has finite mean, see the discussion of \eqref{fix:Y} below.
 Here, this condition can be expressed as follows.
-Let $\Gamma_i$ the set of nodes in the subtree of $\Gamma$ rooted at $i$ (including $i$ itself). \nomenclature[Gammai]{$\Gamma_i$}{For $i\in [K]$, the collection of nodes of the subtree of $\Gamma$ rooted at $i$} Define $\alpha \in (0,1)$ as the unique solution to
+Recall $\Gamma_i$ defined in \eqref{def:subtree}, and define $\alpha >0$ as the unique solution to

-Such an $\alpha$ always exists by monotonicity and continuity in $\alpha$ of the expected value and the values for $\alpha\in \{0,1\}$. \emph{From now on, unless specified otherwise, we will always assume that $\alpha$ has been chosen to satisfy \eqref{def:alpha}}.
+Such an $\alpha$ always exists and lies in the interval $(0,1)$ by monotonicity and continuity in $\alpha$ of the expected value and the values for $\alpha\in \{0,1\}$. \emph{From now on, unless specified otherwise, we will always assume that $\alpha$ has been chosen to satisfy \eqref{def:alpha}}.

-\noi \textsc{The height of a random point.}\ In a random compact rooted measured metric space $\fX = (X, d, \mu, \rho)$, heights of points sampled according to $\mu$ play an important role.
-For $1 \leq i \leq K$, write $E_i$ for the set of nodes on the path from $1$ to $i$ in $\Gamma$ (including $1$, but excluding $i$). \nomenclature[Ei]{$E_i$}{The set of nodes on the path between $1$ (included) and $i$ (excluded) in $\Gamma$} In our construction, with $\fX$ (or, rather its distribution) satisfying \eqref{fix:tree} and abbreviating $Y := d(\rho, \zeta)$ where $\zeta$ has distribution $\mu$, we have
+\noi \textsc{The height of a random point.}\ In a random compact rooted measured metric space $\fX = (\cX, d, \mu, \rho)$, heights of points sampled according to $\mu$ play an important role.
+Recall $E_i$ from \eqref{def:subtree}.
+In our construction, with $\fX$ (or, rather its distribution) satisfying \eqref{fix:tree} and abbreviating $Y := d(\rho, \zeta)$ where $\zeta$ has distribution $\mu$ (given $\mathfrak X$), we have